Gerhard Domagk: Discovery of antibacterial activity

 At the time, there was no medical cure for streptococcal infection, and infected body parts had to be surgically removed to prevent further spread of the infection.
 This is still in practice when the infection had caused severe tissue damage even after antibiotics are available.
 In a notable incidence, Domagk's six-year-old daughter, Hildegarde, injured herself with a stitching needle while making Christmas decorations on 4 December 1935.
 She fell on the stairs and stabbed her hand with the needle, and the broken needle was stuck in her wrist.
 The needle was removed at a hospital.
 However, she developed severe inflammation and fever from the next day.
 As Domagk recounted:When the dressing was changed a few days later there was marked swelling of the hand, and despite removal of all the stitches the fever continued to rise rapidly.
 In spite of numerous incisions the inflammation phlegmon extended to the under-arm.
 A serious worsening of the general condition and dizziness occurred, so that we were gravely worried about the child.
 Since further surgical intervention was not possible, I asked permission of the treating surgeon to use Prontosil, after I had established by culture that streptococci were the cause of the illness.
 After making 14 incisions, the physician suggested that the only way to save Hildegarde was amputation of the arm.
 However, Hildegarde recovered following the Prontosil treatment and her arm was saved.

 By 1935, Mietzsch and Klarer had prepared two forms of the compound, one is poorly soluble in water while the other is highly soluble.
 The water-soluble compound was given a name Streptozon (specifically Streptozon S, for the soluble sodium salt) after the bacterium with which it was originally experimented, and the less water-soluble was called Prontosil (specifically Prontosil rubrum).
 Prontosil was used as the common name for both and the brand name of the drug after 1935.
 Domagk had used only the Streptozon type.
-He reported the development of the drug and his human application in article "Chemotherapie der streptokokken-infektionen" ("Chemotherapy of streptococcus infection") in the October issue of Klinische Wochenschrift (later Journal of Molecular Medicine).
+He reported the development of the drug and his human application in the article "Chemotherapie der streptokokken-infektionen" ("Chemotherapy of streptococcus infection") in the October issue of Klinische Wochenschrift (later Journal of Molecular Medicine).